gemmaellis16/yoga-project/README.md

 I added an [information/etiquette/tips](screenshots/info.png) section because as a new student to yoga they may feel uncomfortable entering a studio without any prior knowledeg of what to bring and of what to expect ect so this may help those that are unconfident accessing the studio alone.

-In addition I added two downloadable links on this page, one of a sample relaxation script which had [audio](screenshots/audio.png) and the second of a student registration [form](screenshots/student-form.png) that would be required upon visiting the studio for the first time.
+In addition I added two downloadable links on this page, one of a sample relaxation script which had [audio](screenshots/audio-image.png) and the second of a student registration [form](screenshots/student-form.png) that would be required upon visiting the studio for the first time.
 Again I added fontawesome icons to the headers to be more appealing.

 #### **Gallery**

-I wanted three columns and three rows of images in the [gallery](screenshots/gallery-mobile)so it would be appealing to the eye on desktop view and then down to two columns in mobile view so that images didn't appear stretched or pixlated.
+I wanted three columns and three rows of images in the [gallery](screenshots/gallery-mobile.png) so it would be appealing to the eye on desktop view and then down to two columns in mobile view so that images didn't appear stretched or pixlated.
 I did originally put in the wireframes that I wanted one column in the mobile view but this wouldn't appear balanced in my opinion.
 So there are 12 images which appear balanced in the gallery(balance is at the heart of yoga so I wanted the website to appear balanced as much as possible throughout).

 #### **Classes**